Toloka/crowd-kit/README.md

 * metrics of uncertainty, consistency, and agreement with aggregate
 * loaders for popular crowdsourced datasets

-*The library is currently in a heavy development state, and interfaces are subject to change.*

 ## Installing

 Installing Crowd-Kit is as easy as `pip install crowd-kit`